The FM Professional

 Adopting any new way of working should always start with the right workplace strategy

-And developing a new hybrid strategy starts with asking the right questions.
-This is along with including the right stakeholders in the process (as we’ll explore further below).
+Developing any new strategy starts with asking the right questions and including the right stakeholders in the process.

-To do this, Johanna stresses that it’s key to first understand where an organization is in their journey.
-Are they constricted by policy?
+To do this, it’s important to first understand where an organization is in its journey.
+Are there policy constrictions?
 Are they trying to improve space utilization?
 What is the company culture?

 “Hybrid work is here to stay, but it does not look the same for everyone.”